kapilmeena5474-max/Expense_Tracker/README.md

 <h2><a class="anchor" id= "Overview"></a>Overview</h2>

-This project is a "mini Expense tracker" throught which a person gives input(.
-And at the end of the He/She is able to Calculate the total expenses
+This project is a "mini Expense tracker" throught which whenever the person do any expenditure then he have to provide basic detail of his Expenses (like Date, Category, Description, Amount).
+And at the end of the day He/She is able to View the total expenditure of the day.
+____

+<h2><a class="anchor" id= "Code"><a/>Code</h2>